Applications closed.

 The Industry Growth Program – Industry Partner Organisation grant opportunity guidelines state in Section 4.2 Eligibility criteria that we cannot waive the eligibility criteria under any circumstances.
 You must be eligible to apply at the time you submit your application for the Stage One: EOI.

-Will the IGP-IPO funding be able to be used to benefit applicant’s existing and/or potential members, as long as it includes IGP program participants, or will it be limited to only being used to service IGP Program participants?
+Will the IGP-IPO funding be able to be used to benefit applicant’s existing &/or potential members, as long as it includes IGP program participants, or will it be limited to only being used to service IGP Program participants?

 IPO grant funding must be used exclusively to provide specialised advisory services to SMEs referred by Industry Growth Program Advisers or the Department.